IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 It then launches the first game by broadcasting the "newGame" message.
 What does "broadcast" mean?

 To this old programmer's mind, it resembles the ancient "goto" or "jmp" instruction.
 Program execution will continue from the target location.
-In this case, it activates the ```when newGame receive``` script, described next.
+In this case, it activates the ```when newGame received``` script, described next.

 However, there is a difference.
 The old-timey "goto" specifies just one destination.
 By contrast in MicroBlocks, more than one script in a program can receive and act upon a message.